refatjamil/Ami-Coding-Pari-Na/README.md

 # Ami Coding Pari Na Django Project

 Welcome to the "Ami Coding Pari Na" Django project.
-A company gave me this Project for an interview.
+A company gave me this project for an `Interview`.

 ## Project Overview